-Language learning can open doors to a wide range of employment in areas of government, education, business, travel, tourism, hospitality, technology, translating and interpreting, the military and defence force, medicine, law, engineering and journalism.
-It allows learners to experience an appreciation of the richness and diversity of the art, cuisine, literature, film and music of other countries.
+Language learning can open doors to a wide range of employment in areas of government, education, business, tourism, hospitality, technology, interpreting, the military and defense force, medicine, law, engineering and journalism.
+It allows learners to experience an appreciation of the richness and diversity of the art, cuisine, literature, film, fashion and music of other countries.

-Glenwood High School offers Indonesian and French as Stage 5 electives.
-In Stage 5 Language Courses students will cover themes that are relevant to young learners, including family and friends, home and neighbourhood, sport and leisure, cultural celebrations, holidays and travel.
+Glenwood High School offers French as Stage 5 electives.
+In Stage 5 Language Course students will cover themes that are relevant to young learners, including family and friends, home and neighbourhood, sport and leisure, cultural celebrations, holidays and travel.